 The INTERPLAY method has been used to link a specific in-situ optical property with a BC source or region.
 This association requires a minimum contribution of 20% of the total integrated BC (e.g., traffic) for individual BTs.
 Statistical robustness is ensured by focusing exclusively on sources and regions represented by at least 70 BTs.
-This threshold has been identified via sensitivity tests described in the SI (Table S1).
 The development of INTERPLAY has been carried out using Matlab 2020a, and country apportionment was facilitated by the climate data toolbox (Greene et al., 2019).
-Further details for each step of the analysis are provided in Table 1 and in the supplementary information.
+Further details for each step of the analysis are provided in Table 1.